OrienteerBAP/Orienteer-Guidebook/installation.md

     the path to the Orienteer configuration file.
  * >--embedded

     By default Orienteer runs an external OrientDB database.
-By giving this parameter you make it run an embedded OrientDB database.
+If you give this parameter, Orienteer will run an embedded OrientDB database.
   * >--port=&lt;port number&gt;

     run Orienteer on a specified port (by default: 8080).